rbotafogo/mdarray-sol/README.md

 more in line with what is provided by the javascript node-webkit, now called NW.js.
 To the Ruby developer, no javascript is ever required.
 Also, since there is no compilation there is no need to 'send' data from Ruby to Javascript.
 Data in Ruby, for instance, in a Ruby array or hash, is made available directly to the browser.

+Since Sol is just a normal Ruby libary, it can be used inside IRB or PRY, without the need of installing a web server to serve javascript.
+Once mdarray-sol is required, an empty browser window is automatically open and any command in the command line that adds or removes data from the browser will do so interactively.

 This is an initial version that focus on the integration of Ruby with the D3.js library.
 In order to test this integration we have implemented many of the examples of the